wernerglinka/metalsmith-optimize-html/README.md

 ## Test Coverage

 This project maintains high statement and line coverage for the source code.
-Coverage is verified during the release process using the c8 coverage tool.
+Coverage is automatically verified and updated via GitHub Actions using the c8 coverage tool.

 | Statements | Branches | Functions | Lines |
 | ---------- | -------- | --------- | ----- |